mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 `SE(mean(X)) = svd(X) / sqrt(n)`: The estimated standard error of the sample mean

-`T = 2.72` -> Our observed difference in sample proportions is 2.72 standard errors above our hypothesis mean of 80 in.
+`T = 2.72` -> Our observed difference in sample proportions is 2.72 standard errors above our hypothesis of difference mean 0.
 We look at the Student's T distribution for the probability: `T(df = n - 1 = 19)`.
 Since we have the alternative to be `!=`, be need to shade/select both sides.

 `p-value = 0.014 < alpha = 0.05` -> We can reject `H0`: there is enough evidence to support that the quotes from Supplier 1 are significantly different from the ones of Supplier 2.
 1.4% of the time we could see that the difference is not significant.